Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Neural Network Architecture

+where $N(i)$ represents the neighbourhood of node $i$, i.e., the set of nodes connected to it by the graph.
 The number of message passes is a key parameter in the performance of graph networks.
 In \cite{under-reach-mpi}, the minimum number of message passes required to ensure a given level of prediction accuracy is studied in depth, depending on the type of partial differential equation governing the physical process.

 \item Node aggregation and updating step.
-For each node, it aggregates the messages from its neighborhood $\bs{N}(i)$ and updates its state.
+For each node, it aggregates the messages from its neighborhood $N(i)$ and updates its state.

-where $\phi_e$ and $\phi_v$ are again basic neural networks (3-layer fully connected MLPs with swissLayer activation functions).
+where $\phi_v$ are again basic neural networks (3-layer fully connected MLPs with swishLayer activation functions).
 It is important to note that the number of steps $m$ determines how much information each node receives.
 As discussed in \cite{under-reach-mpi}, an insufficient $m$ causes the phenomenon known as \textit{under-reaching}, where physical information does not have time to propagate throughout the domain (analogous to the CFL condition in explicit numerical methods), preventing or making convergence of the inverse problem more difficult. \end{enumerate}